shivannis/xandr-docs-public/xandr-docs/curate/partner-center-guide.md

 ---
 title: Microsoft Curate - Partner Center Guide
-description: The article explains how a partner Center can help you to realize your potential with other buyers and sellers. ms.date : 10/28/2023
+description: Unlock potential by leveraging a Partner Center to connect with buyers and sellers, as detailed in the article. ms.date : 10/28/2023
 ---